jakearchibald/jakearchibald.com/static-build/posts/2022/12/html-codecs-parameter-for-av1/index.md

 ffmpeg -i video.webm -c:v copy -bsf:v trace_headers -f null /dev/null 2>dump.txt
 ```

-Change `video.webm` to the location of the video file, and `dump.txt` to the location of the output file.
+Change `video.webm` to the location of the video file, and change `dump.txt` if you want to save the data somewhere else.

 Now we can query `dump.txt` for the various parts of the codec parameter string!